-Goal-oriented roadmaps focus on goals or benefits instead and show when which goal will be met.
-Sample goals are acquiring customers or users, retaining them, increasing engagement, activating users, and generating revenue.
+Goal-oriented roadmaps focus on goals or benefits instead.
+Sample goals are acquiring users, retaining them, increasing engagement, activating users, generating revenue, and removing technical debt.
 Features are viewed as second-class citizen.
 They are derived from the goals and usually used sparingly.

 Not that independent of its format, your product roadmap should tell a realistic and coherent story about the likely growth of your product.
 It should execute the product strategy so that each release builds on the previous one moving you closer towards your vision.
 It should not contain a random sequence of goals or a loose collection of features!

 A Sample Goal-oriented Roadmap Format